pierrebaudot/infotopopy/docs/basic_methods.rst

 Hsu et al. Entropy of Entropy: Measurement of Dynamical Complexity for Biological Systems, Entropy 2017, 19(10), 550).

-To plot the Entropy Landscapes and the distribution of entropy values for eack dimension-rank k, we use the "entropy_simplicial_lanscape" command as following:
+To plot the Entropy Landscapes and the distribution of entropy values for each dimension-rank k, we use the "entropy_simplicial_lanscape" command as following:

 .. code:: python3